MarcusAnglin/Dark-Mode_JSmilga-Adv-Tutorial-20/README.md

 #### what I expect.

 This seems to be a simple tutorial where we toggle the styles on a page from a light theme to a dark one, I'm expecting lots of useState variables.

+## ::AFTER

+#### what stood out.

+This project was very straight-forward, nothing stood out and I was able to see where we were going during the lesson.